-- Providing a balanced curriculum for all pupils both in and outside of the classroom, including breaks and interaction at mealtimes, and extending to extracurricular activities and school day trips and residential visits. - Practising teaching methods that suit the needs of individual pupils. - Promoting an inclusive ethos throughout our school and encouraging social responsibility and understanding amongst all our pupils.
+- Providing a balanced curriculum for all pupils both in and outside of the classroom, including breaks and interaction at mealtimes, and extending to extracurricular activities and school day trips and residential visits. - Practising teaching methods that suit the needs of individual pupils. - Encouraging students to play an active role in their learning and providing regular opportunities for their views and opinions to be heard. - Promoting an inclusive ethos throughout our school and encouraging social responsibility and understanding amongst all our pupils.